ciebarbarie/ciebarbarie/content/shows/grote-mensen.en.md

 ---
 **Grown-Ups**<br>

-**An absurd tragic horror comedy about the ups and downs of adult lives when children are briefly out of the way.**<br>

 Grown-ups work.<br>
 And children play.
 Or they go to school.
 Or they sleep.<br>
 And when they sleep, grown-ups have to continue working.
 In the living room.
 On their computers.
 Once they’ve cleaned up the kitchen.<br>